LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 ## 🎓 Online Course

-This project is the foundation of a comprehensive Online Course about "Mastering Kotlin Coroutines for Android Development", which I am currently working on.
+This project is the foundation of a comprehensive Online Course about "Mastering Kotlin Coroutines for Android Development",on which I am currently working on.

 Sign up to my [newsletter](https://www.lukaslechner.com/newsletter/) to get more information once it is released!